A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Introduction

-LiP (LP) is the richest among all the (non-)interactive structures in the sense that all other (non-)interactive structures embed into LiP (LP).
+egFOLiP (LP) is the richest among all the (non-)interactive structures in the sense that all other (non-)interactive structures embed into egFOLiP (LP).
 In result, terms viewed as proofs are descriptions of constructive deductions, terms viewed as programs are prescriptions for interactive computations, LiP-formulas viewed as propositions are proof goals, and LiP-formulas viewed as types are program properties.
 To agents, interactive proofs are message terms that induce the propositional knowledge of their proof goal with their intended interpreters, and interactive computations are message communications between distributed interlocutors that compute that knowledge from the meaning of the communicated messages.
-In sum, \emph{the purpose of interactive proofs is the transfer of propositional knowledge (knowable facts) via the transmission of certain individual knowledge (knowable proofs) in multi-agent distributed systems} (\eg editorial boards, scientific communities, social networks and other virtualised societies---even the whole Internet).
-That is, \textbf{\emph{LiP is a formal theory of knowledge transfer.}} In contrast, Shannon's theory is about the (error-correcting) transmission of individual knowledge (\ie data) only.
+In sum, \textbf{\emph{the purpose of interactive proofs is the transfer of propositional knowledge (knowable facts) via the transmission of certain individual knowledge (knowable proofs) in multi-agent distributed systems}} (for example: editorial boards, scientific communities, social networks and other virtualised societies---even the whole Internet).
+(In that, LiP can also be viewed as an inductive but truthful and thus really a deductive logic, which is about drawing conclusions [obtaining factual knowledge] from observed data [individual knowledge] \cite{sep-logic-inductive}.)
+That is, \textbf{\emph{LiP is a formal theory of knowledge transfer.}}\footnote{Knowledge being power, knowledge transfer between agents becomes agent empowerment.} In contrast, Shannon's theory is about the (error-correcting) transmission of individual knowledge (data) only.